koii-network/docs/develop/microservices-and-tasks/task-development-guide/k2-task-template/k2-task-template.md

 Commitment: confirmed
 ```

-The `Keypair Path` will be used to pay gas fees and fund your bounty wallet by inputting it into the task CLI.
+The `Keypair Path` will be used to pay gas fees and fund your bounty wallet by inputing it into the task CLI.

 If you need to create a Koii wallet you can follow the instructions [here](/develop/koii-software-toolkit-sdk/using-the-cli).
 Make sure to either copy your keypair path from the output, or use the method above to supply the task CLI with the proper wallet path.

 ### Deploy to K2

-To test the task with the [K2 Settlement Layer](/develop/settlement-layer/k2-tick-tock-fast-blocks) you'll need to deploy it.
+To test the task with the [K2 settlement layer](/develop/settlement-layer/k2-tick-tock-fast-blocks) you'll need to deploy it.

 We have included our CLI for creating and publish tasks to the K2 network in this repo.
-Tips on this flow can be found in [the docs](/develop/koii-software-toolkit-sdk/create-task-cli/).
+Tips on this flow can be found [here](/develop/koii-software-toolkit-sdk/create-task-cli/).
 One important thing to note is when you're presented with the choice of ARWEAVE, IPFS, or DEVELOPMENT you can select DEVELOPMENT and enter `main` in the following prompt.
 This will tell the task node to look for a `main.js` file in the `dist` folder.
 You can create this locally by running `yarn webpack`.

 ## Run a node locally